SwapnilDas3056/Mario-Game/README.md

 1.3 - New coin sound added.
 Collecting coins will now play a sound.
 Game adaptivity added.
 The speed and difficulty of the game will increase when your score will increase.
 Minor bug fixes.

-1.4 - New enemies, goombas and koopas added.
-The enemies will appear when the score reaches 15.
+1.4 - More enemies, goombas and koopas added.
+The enemies will appear after the score reaches 15.

+1.5 - New enemy, "boos" or ghosts added.
+They will appear when the score reaches 32.
+Mario now looks in the direction it moves.
+Small bug fixes.